SkyWalker541/PT-SkyWalker541/NextUI Minarch/README_NextUI.md

     to the RetroArch version due to the post-processed frame difference
   - If white detection seems off, set System = 0 and adjust Manual sensitivity threshold until backgrounds go transparent correctly
-  - When NextUI adds OrigTexture support this shader will be updated to match the RetroArch version's architecture

-Previous NextUI versions required two separate files — Aspect and Integer — because the sine-wave pixel border behaved differently at different scale modes.
-This version uses a fract/abs pixel border that works correctly at any scale mode, so one file covers both integer and aspect ratio scaling.

 ───────────────────────────────────────────────────────────────────────────────